Society of Early Americanists: Annual Essay Competition, 2009-2010

 Why choose?

-By “Americanist topic, broadly conceived” we mean that the competition is open to papers that address America in terms of both the long and the wide (i.e., circumatlantic) eighteenth century.
+Note that we accept/encourage revised papers.
 Our panel of judges will see each entry through a simple system of blind reviewing; your name goes only on a separate cover sheet, and we recommend that you rework any self-citation, either in the body or in notes, to the third person.
-Note that we accept revised papers and that the maximum length for an entry is 6,000 words.

 HOW TO ENTER: